hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 | Experiment 1 | Recorded audio noise | 16.23 dB | 0.000249 |
 | Experiment 2 | AWGN and narrowband interference | 6.79 dB | 0.001967 |

-The recorded-noise experiment produced stronger recovery because a significant portion of the unwanted energy could be removed through spectral filtering.
+The recorded-noise experiment produced stronger recovery because a significant portion of the unwanted spectral energy could be reduced through filtering.

-The AWGN experiment was more challenging because broadband noise overlaps the useful signal spectrum.
-Filtering can reduce out-of-band noise and isolated interference, but it cannot completely eliminate in-band noise without also affecting the desired message.
+The AWGN experiment was more challenging because broadband noise overlapped the useful message spectrum.
+Conventional filtering can reduce out-of-band noise and isolated interference, but it cannot completely remove in-band noise without also affecting the desired signal.

 ---